ietf-wg-aipref/wg-materials/interim-25-10/minutes.md

 Restated a point from preferences should have reasonable fidelity to people's expectations

 EKR: If we allow people to say, nothing allowed, it inhibits innovation.
-But my point was that the language should be sufficientl semantically rich that people aren't put in the position to simply say no no no.
+But my point was that the language should be sufficiently semantically rich that people aren't put in the position to simply say no no no.

 \[?]: If it's not in the vocabulary people will have to go elsewhere for a solution.